MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-monitor-progress-performance.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
 2. Select a relevant job journal, and then choose the **Calc.
 Remaining Usage** action.
-3. In the **Job Calc.
-Remaining Usage** window, enter the document number and posting date that is to be inserted in the journal, and then choose the **OK** button.
+3. On the **Job Calc.
+Remaining Usage** page, enter the document number and posting date that is to be inserted in the journal, and then choose the **OK** button.
 4. Update the journal with any modifications that may be needed.
 5. Choose the **Post**.